RobbingSpree/HLMSH-Novel/plans and schemes/new chapter plans.md

 ## Chapter 20
 Brun POV
 Brun is so mad
-Dee is very in and out of consciousness and hasn't given up her attacker Trouble is essentially silent and refuses to talk and cries if pressed to Trouble is being discharged today and Brun doesn't feel she's safe at the hotel Offers to let her stay at her house forever.
+Dee is very in and out of consciousness and hasn't given up her attacker to Brun Trouble is essentially silent and refuses to talk and cries if pressed to Trouble is being discharged today and Brun doesn't feel she's safe at the hotel Offers to let her stay at her house forever.